vg-shamking/PUFwithMicroblaze/README.md

-## Project done in Xilinx Vivado written in Verilog and VHDL languages.
+## Project done in Xilinx Vivado written in Verilog and VHDL languages as an exam project in WSIZ "Copernicus" in 2020.
 ## Subject: "Phisically unclonable function (PUF) with Microblaze in Xilinx Vivado"
 ##### A physical unclonable function, or PUF, is a physical object that for a given input and conditions (challenge), provides a physically-defined "digital fingerprint" output (response) that serves as a unique identifier, most often for a semiconductor device such as a microprocessor.
 PUFs are most often based on unique physical variations which occur naturally during semiconductor manufacturing.
 A PUF is a physical entity embodied in a physical structure.
 Today, PUFs are usually implemented in integrated circuits and are typically used in applications with high security requirements, more specifically cryptography.
 ##### More job details you can find in pdf file (in Polish language) ["Sprawozdanie"](https://github.com/vg-shamking/PUFwithMicroblaze/blob/master/Xilinx%20Vivado/VGorbachov_Sprawozdanie.pdf)